GluuFederation/docs-oxd-prod/3.1.1/sources/configuration/index.md

 ```

 !!!
 Note
-    Need a license to start your oxd-server?
-Register on the [oxd website](https://oxd.gluu.org).
+    If you need a license to start your oxd-server, you can register on the [oxd website](https://oxd.gluu.org).

 ## oxd-default-site-config.json